HyunggyuJang/astar-dev-container/TESTS.md

 ✔ What do you want to do? · Create a TypeScript project
 ✔ Hardhat project root: · ./
 ✔ Do you want to add a .gitignore?
 (Y/n) · y
-✔ Do you want to install this sample project&rsquo;s dependencies with npm (hardhat @nomicfoundation/hardhat-toolbox)?
+✔ Do you want to install this sample project'ss dependencies with npm (hardhat @nomicfoundation/hardhat-toolbox)?
 (Y/n) · y
 ```

 Now let&rsquo;s test it!